jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

 ## Usage

 This is the shortest section for a reason.
 Once your playback and output settings are dialed in, the device is truly plug-and-play.
 You copy your media to the root of a USB stick or memory card, insert the card into the Sprite, and the videos will begin playing automatically.

-The device auto-plays when powered on as well, making setup in the field extremely easy.
 To control the order the files are played in, just name them in alphabetical or numeric order.

-It couldn't get any simpler!
+The device was designed so that non-technical people could keep it running in the field.
+It auto-plays your content when powered on.
+Forget the remote?
+Just remove and re-insert the power cord; the device will power on.
+I could have used this simplicity last Halloween, when a kid tripped on the power cord leading to my projection setup.
+I was in tech support purgatory for the next 10 minutes, while I rebooted my DIY media player and fumbled through menus to bring my singing pumpkins back to life.
+With this device, that situation would be a non-issue.

 ## Performance Summary and Deep Dive